quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Applying the inter-haplotype distance method to the BXDs

 We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with our previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at ~7,300 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
-We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resource [@PMID:33472028].
+We also downloaded relevant metadata about each BXD from the manuscript describing the updated BXD resource [@PMID:33472028].
 These files are included in the GitHub repository associated with this manuscript.

 As in our previous manuscript [@PMID:35545679], we included mutation data from a subset of the 152 BXDs in our inter-haplotype distance scans.
+Specifically, we removed BXDs that were backcrossed to a C57BL/6J or DBA/2J parent at any point during the inbreeding process (usually, in order to rescue that BXD from inbreeding depression [@PMID:33472028]).
+We also removed BXD68 from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that line; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
-We removed any BXDs that had been inbred for fewer than 20 generations, as it takes approximately 20 generations of strict brother-sister mating for an RIL genome to become >98% homozygous [@url:https://link.springer.com/book/10.1007/978-1-349-04904-2].
+In our previous manuscript, we removed any BXDs that had been inbred for fewer than 20 generations, as it takes approximately 20 generations of strict brother-sister mating for an RIL genome to become >98% homozygous [@url:https://link.springer.com/book/10.1007/978-1-349-04904-2].
-As a result, any potential mutator allele would almost certainly be either fixed or lost after 20 generations.
-If fixed, the allele would remain linked to any excess mutations it causes for the duration of subsequent inbreeding, and its effects would be detectable using our methods.
+As a result, any potential mutator allele would almost certainly be either fixed or lost after 20 generations; if fixed, the allele would remain linked to any excess mutations it causes for the duration of subsequent inbreeding.
-Additionally, a strain only meets the canonical definition of "inbred" if it has been subject to brother-sister mating for at least 20 generations [@url:www.informatics.jax.org/mgihome/nomen/strains.shtml].
-We also removed the BXD68 RIL from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that strain; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
+In other words, the *de novo* mutations present in the genome of a "young" BXD (i.e., a BXD that was inbred for fewer than 20 generations) would not reflect a mutator allele's activity as strongly as the DNMs present in the genome of a much older BXD.
+This presented a challenge when we used quantitative trait locus mapping to discover mutator alleles in our previous manuscript, since the phenotypes (i.e., C>A mutation rates) of young and old BXDs were weighted equally; thus, we simply removed the younger BXDs from our analysis to avoid using their especially noisy mutation spectra.
+Since IHD computes an *aggregate* mutation spectrum using all BXDs that inherited a particular allele at a locus, and can overcome the sparsity and noise of individual mutation spectra, we chose to include these younger BXDs in our genome-wide scans in this study.

-In total, we included 93 BXD RILs in our genome-wide scans.
+In total, we included 117 BXDs in our genome-wide scans.

 ### Identifying candidate single-nucleotide mutator alleles overlapping the chromosome 6 peak

 We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by subsetting the joint-genotyped BXD VCF file (European Nucleotide Archive accession PRJEB45429 [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]) using `bcftools` [@PMID:33590861].
-We defined the candidate interval surrounding the cosine distance peak on chromosome 6 as +/- 5 Mbp from the genotype marker with the largest adjusted cosine distance value (`rs31001331`).
+We defined the candidate interval surrounding the cosine distance peak on chromosome 6 as +/- 5 Mbp from the genotype marker with the largest adjusted cosine distance value (`rs46276051`).
 To predict the functional impacts of both single-nucleotide variants and indels on splicing, protein structure, etc., we annotated variants in the BXD VCF using the following `snpEff` [@PMID:22728672] command:

 ```